Mukbang: Promotion of unhealthy eating habits

-Food wastage
+Food waste

-Excessive amounts of food can be consumed and wasted during mukbang.
-To prevent weight gain or other health risks as a result of overeating, some mukbangers chew food and then spit it out, but edit their videos to remove the spitting, to create the false impression that a large volume of food has been consumed.
-In 2020, South Korean mukbanger Moon Bok Hee, channel name Eat With Boki, was criticized for allegedly spitting out her food in her videos.
-This came after dubious editing portions was observed in her videos, leading many of her viewers to doubt their authenticity.
+Excessive amounts of food can be consumed and wasted while producing mukbang videos.
+To prevent weight gain or other health risks as a result of overeating, some mukbangers chew food and then spit it out, but edit their videos to remove the spitting to create the false impression that a large volume of food has been consumed.
+In 2020, South Korean mukbanger Moon Bok Hee, from the channel Eat With Boki, was criticized for allegedly spitting out food after viewers noted dubious editing practices in her videos.

 In 2020, General Secretary of the Chinese Communist Party Xi Jinping launched the 'Clean Plate' campaign, calling on the nation to guard against food waste.
 This campaign prompted state-run media outlets such as CCTV to run reports critical of mukbangers.
 Users on several Chinese apps received warnings about their mukbang contents and faced an influx of negative comments.
 Later, Douyin promised to have stricter verification on food-related videos.
 Other media platforms, including Bilibili and Kuaishou, have encouraged not wasting food.